theimowski/SAFE-TodoMVC-workshop/README.md

 ## Important notes

-* Implementation of the workshop is on `solution` branch - follow commits on that branch to see my solution for every feature and every single task.
+* Implementation of the workshop is on `solution` branch - follow commits on that branch to check how I implemented the features and every single task.
+E.g. for `Client - add "destroy" button` task, there's a corresponding commit with same message.
 This might be helpful when in doubt or stuck.
+Obviously feel free to provide your own implementation - just follow the specifications!
-* The no 0. features (display Todos and add new Todo) are already implemented on master branch which is the starting point of this workshop.
-I'll demonstrate how those features were implemented.
+* The "display all Todos" and "add new Todo" features are already implemented on master branch which is the starting point of this workshop.
+I'll demonstrate how those features were implemented during the workshop.
-* We aim to complete at least features 1. and 2. - plan is to make checkpoints for those.
+* We aim to complete at least features 1. and 2. during the workshop
-* Will be great if you manage to implement features 3. and 4.
+* Will be great if you manage to implement also features 3. and 4.
-* Feature (*) 5. is bit harder - feel free to treat it as homework
+* Feature (*) 5. is bit harder and will require more effort.
+Complete that feature anytime as a homework.
 * We'll skip the Azure integration part - not enough time and would require everyone to have their Azure accounts properly set up.
 Beware Azure is obviously not the only option to host SAFE applications.
-* We'll be using a file-based database, just for demo purposes - the file is called `filestore.json`, it's indexed in Git - you can browse it to see all Todos.
+* We'll be using a file-based database, just for demo purposes - the file is called `filestore.json` and it's indexed in Git - you can browse it to see all Todos.
 * There's a `todos.http` file in repository which shows what HTTP calls our server should accept.
 After every feature make sure to check you can work with the application both via Web UI and the HTTP API!
 * For simplicity, all server HTTP calls will return whole list of new Todos in JSON format.
 * The script we run (`fake build -t run`) runs in a "watch" mode - this means that every time we save either of our source files, the app gets recompiled and rerun automatically.
 This applies to all Shared, Client and Server.
-  * When saving Shared both Client and Server will get recompiled
+  * When saving Shared, both Client and Server will get recompiled
   * The Client changes should be visible almost immediately
-  * The Server recompiles a bit longer, so make sure to follow output of the script - it's ready when following is printed:
+  * The Server recompiles a bit longer, so make sure to follow output of the build script - it's ready when following is printed:

 ```
 Now listening on: http://0.0.0.0:8085
 Application started.
 Press Ctrl+C to shut down.
 ```

-* There are actually 2 servers running: our Saturn Web Server on 8085 and Webpack Dev Server on 8080 - we can focus just on the latter one
+* There are actually 2 servers running in development watch mode: our Saturn Web Server on 8085 and Webpack Dev Server on 8080 - we can focus just on the latter one
 * We're interested in following files:
     * src/Shared/Shared.fs - code that will be shared (reused) between Client and Server (compiles to ASP.NET Core and JavaScript)
     * src/Client/Client.fs - code for Client (compiles to JavaScript)
     * src/Server/Server.fs - code for Server (compiles to ASP.NET Core)
-    * src/Server/filestore.json - our file-based databse
+    * src/Server/filestore.json - our file-based database
     * todos.http - running specifications for the Server
     * README.md - instructions
 * We kinda follow the DDD approach - using Commands and Events for our Todo domain.